SWFSC/viame-web-noaa-gcp/docs/admin-general.md

 You can create a GCP [Snapshot Schedule](https://cloud.google.com/compute/docs/disks/scheduled-snapshots) to create snapshot backups of your disk(s).

 [Click here](https://drive.google.com/u/0/uc?id=17JZZZZtXxhGprYY3FbVZ2HzQXszaM3eO&export=download) to download a Terraform code template and usage instructions for data backup and VM management.
+Copy this code into your Terraform config file (e.g., main.tf) and update project-specific values as needed.
+In the Cloud Shell Terminal, run `terraform init`, and then `terraform apply` to create the resources.

 ## VM management